How To Value A Real Estate Brokerage?

 What is a Real Estate Brokerage?

-They usually moderate in investing, loaning, and purchasing real estate properties.
+They usually assist in the buying and selling of real estate properties.

 Before an individual becomes a broker, they must follow state requirements and the brokerage exam.

-They receive payment through a fixed rate or a part of the transaction they do with the client.
+They receive payment through a fixed rate or a commission as part of the transaction they do with the client.

-There are three common ways to value a real estate brokerage.
+There are three common ways to value your real estate brokerage.

 These approaches are market, income, and asset.